lazarusA/CoherentNoise.jl/docs/src/getting_started.md

     Perlin Noise or Perlin "Improved Noise"), will return zero for integral coordinates.

 All samplers have their own distinct random number generator, and it is how we can retrieve different results with the same input coordinates.
-By default, a sampler's seed is set to `0`.
-We can change the seed on a per-sampler basis, by passing the `seed` keyword argument:
+By default, a sampler's seed is set to `nothing`, which corresponds to using your machine's hardware random number generator to create a seed.
+This will result in non-deterministic results, as each instance of a sampler will produce different results when sampled from.
+We can change the seed on a per-sampler basis, by passing the `seed` keyword argument, in order to have reproducible results:

 ```@example getting-started
 sampler = perlin_2d(seed=42)